Sch3lp/pokerchip-dealer/LOG.md

 # Captains Log
+## Day 12
+I made some diagrams that should explain the general flow of the program, and how the KnapsackSolver currently works.

+![][Dealer.jpg]

+![][KnapsackSolver.jpg]

+## Day 11
+I did no coding today.

 ## Day 10
 Got reacquainted with floating point arithmetic.
 Discovered http://floating-point-gui.de/ excellently documents the issue and provides a cheat sheet for different languages.